Atack History, Family Crest & Coats of Arms

 The surname Atack was first found in Sussex where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1296 when John Atthow held estates in that county.

 Early History of the Atack family

-Another 265 words (19 lines of text) covering the years 1097, 1455, 1487, 1510, and 1600 are included under the topic Early Atack History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Atack research.
+Another 133 words (10 lines of text) covering the years 1097, 1455, 1487, 1510, and 1600 are included under the topic Early Atack History in all our PDF Extended History products and printed products wherever possible.